adis92202/precipitation_analysis/README.md

     - KuyavianPomeranian
     - GreaterPoland
     - Świętokrzyskie
-4. The data will appear in 'data' folder and other results in 'results' folder
+4. The data will appear in 'data' folder and other results in 'results' folder.
+In documentation/generated_files.md file you can find a description of generated figures and files.

 ### Authors:
 - [Anna Kaniowska](https://github.com/ania15)